2007 WWE Hall of Fame inductee

 With his unmatched passion and unmistakable southern twang, J.R. called the action on television to millions of fans worldwide each week.
 A walking wrestling encyclopedia, the 2007 WWE Hall of Fame inductee takes great pride in knowing all the stats and inside info on WWE Superstars.

-Still, until leaving WWE in September 2013, Ross was always at his best when he was at ringside, beautifully calling the action of the business he's loved his entire life.
+Still, until leaving WWE in September 2013, Ross was always at his best when he was at ringside, beautifully calling the action of the business he's loved his whole life.